Sober Living – What to look for in a Sober Living Home

 Is it a specialty sober living home?

 Some sober living homes are targeted to specific demographics, such as men or women.
 There are many different types of sober living homes catering to all demographics of people from all walks of life.

 What are the costs associated with living there?

 Sober living homes can be low-cost and affordable, but location, the number of residents, and other factors can influence the cost.
 Some may be more expensive and offer more amenities.
-Be sure the home selected is within the family budget.

 How long can people stay?